The Queen's Platinum Jubilee celebrations

 Saturday 4 June - Platinum Party at the Palace (BBC concert)

 Sunday 5 June - Platinum Jubilee Pageant

 Street parties will be taking place across London, and some residential roads will be temporarily closed.
-Your local authority will have details of the roads affected in your borough is on London Councils' website.
+A list of the roads affected in your borough is on London Councils' website.

 Use our travel tools